-In a dividend sweep plan, Rs 500 will be used to buy units of another mutual fund scheme of Axis AMC (chosen by the investor).
-However, these options – dividend reinvestment and dividend sweep are extremely tax inefficient.
+In a dividend sweep plan, Rs.
+500 will be used to buy units of another mutual fund scheme of Axis AMC (chosen by the investor).
+However, these options– dividend reinvestment and dividend sweep are extremely tax-inefficient.
 This is because the tax is deducted every time the dividend is paid and reinvested/swept back.

 As against this, the growth option of a mutual fund will also reinvestment the same money in the same fund.
-However, no tax is incurred in this reinvestment and hence its NAV increases at a faster pace.
+However, no tax is incurred in this reinvestment and hence, its NAV increases at a faster pace.

 Q. What is the difference between dividend yield and dividend option funds?

 A. Dividend yield funds invest in companies which declare high dividends and are regular in terms of dividend declaration.
-On the other hand, the dividend option of a mutual fund simply gives an investor a choice of receiving returns in the form of a regular and steady flow of income in the form of dividends.
+On the other hand, the dividend option of a mutual fund simply gives an investor the choice of receiving returns in the form of a regular and steady flow of income in the form of dividends.
 Mutual funds which provide dividend option generate returns by means of capital appreciation only.